ASSISTANCE AND TIPS

 See also this topic on filtering water from a source other than the tap.

-Addition of PF-2 filters™ to enhance water filtration by absorbing the following unwanted elements:
+The addition of PF-2 filters™, enhances the degree of water filtration by absorbing the following unwanted elements: